-A workplace wellness challenge can do some great things for your team or your company.
+A workplace fitness challenge can do some great things for your team or your company.
 Yes, it provides exercise and promotes health, but it does more than that, too.

-Even though a wellness challenge may have a competitive element, the fun and camaraderie it inspires helps foster teamwork and cooperation that can bring a workplace together.
+Even though a fitness challenge may have a competitive element, the fun and camaraderie it inspires help foster teamwork and cooperation that can bring a workplace together.